Welcome to our consultation page about the proposal for Leigh St Thomas to join Vantage Academy Trust.

 Schools must consult “anyone they think will have an interest” before converting to academy status and joining a MAT.

-We want this process to be open, transparent, and accessible to all parents and carers.
+We want this process to be open, transparent, and accessible to all parents, carers and community members.

-Governors are exploring joining Vantage Multi‑Academy Trust to secure continued improvement and long‑term stability.
+Governors are exploring joining Vantage Academies to secure continued improvement and long‑term stability.

 - Strong collaboration and shared expertise between schools